Western Sydney Trades · Local tradies for The Gables, The Acres & Box Hill North · Free quotes in 2 business hours

 The Gables.
 The Acres.
 Box Hill North.
-Australia's fastest-growing suburb — growing at ~22% a year — and an entire postcode that's almost all new-build.
-Get matched with a verified, insured local tradie who already works the estates on Terry Road, Boundary Road, Old Pitt Town Road and Windsor Road.
+Australia’s fastest-growing suburb — growing at around 22% a year — and an entire postcode that’s almost all new-build.
+Get matched with verified, insured local tradies who already work the estates on Terry Road, Boundary Road, Old Pitt Town Road and Windsor Road.

-Sydney's newest postcode — and one of the hottest trade markets in the state.
+🌆Box Hill, explained — Sydney’s newest postcode and one of the hottest trade markets in the state

-Box Hill sits in The Hills Shire LGA in Sydney's North West Growth Area, about 45 km north-west of the Sydney CBD and 5 km north of Rouse Hill.
-It's bounded loosely by Windsor Road to the east, Boundary Road to the south, and Old Pitt Town Road to the north.
-NSW Planning projects a full build-out population of around 30,000 residents across the suburb once all the release precincts are complete — up from fewer than 5,000 a decade ago.
+Box Hill sits in The Hills Shire Council LGA in Sydney’s North West Growth Area, around 45km north-west of the Sydney CBD and 5km north of Rouse Hill.
+It’s bounded loosely by Windsor Road to the east, Boundary Road to the south and Old Pitt Town Road to the north.
+NSW Planning projects a full build-out population of around 30,000 residents across the suburb once all release precincts are complete — up from fewer than 5,000 a decade ago.

 Housing stock is almost entirely new build, post-2018, across three master-planned estates: The Gables (Celestino Developments), The Acres (Mulpha), and Box Hill North (multiple developers).
 Volume builders like Metricon, Clarendon, Mojo and Rawson dominate the build contracts.
 The Box Hill Industrial Precinct along Windsor Road adds a commercial layer to the suburb’s trade economy.
 Schools in the catchment include Box Hill Public School, Rouse Hill Anglican College, Santa Sophia Catholic College and the under-construction Box Hill South public primary.